 COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Compare the anatomy of various life processes like digestion, respiration, circulation and excretion across organisms.
-CO 2 Understand in depth the physiological aspects of the above life processes in humans.
-CO 3 Learn the various disorders arising from defects in physiological processes.
+CO 2 Examine the disorders arising from defects in physiological processes in humans.
+CO 3 Correlate various developmental processes in an organism by understanding the important fundamental concepts of development like commitment, specifications, determination and differentiations with examples.
 CO 4 Gain in-depth knowledge on the concepts of gametogenesis, fertilization and formation of germ layers during early development processes.
-CO 5 Correlate various developmental processes in an organism by understanding the important fundamental concepts of development like commitment, specifications, determination, differentiations, induction, competence, cell fate and lineages with examples.
-CO 6 Understand the basics of neuroanatomy and neurocellular mechanisms like electrical & chemical signaling and neurotransmission.
-CO 7 Appreciate the advanced functions of the nervous system such as the sensory systems, motor and movement control, behavior, emotions, learning, memory and pain.
-CO 8 Recall the life cycles, traditional and new methods for culturing and maintaining model organisms.
-CO 9 Select and use the latest databases and computational models of these organisms
+CO 5 Understand the basics of neuroanatomy and neurocellular mechanisms like electrical & chemical signaling and neurotransmission as well as the advanced functions of the nervous system such as the sensory systems, motor and movement control, behavior, emotions, learning, memory and pain CO 6 Culture and maintain certain animal model organisms.